 Commune with Nature at Woodberry Wetlands

-Founded in the 1800s this wonderful wildlife reservoir is a burgeoning wetland offering sanctuary to swallows, Kingfishers, butterflies, bats.
+Founded in the 1800s, this wonderful wildlife reservoir is a burgeoning wetland offering sanctuary to swallows, Kingfishers, butterflies, and bats.
 Spend an hour or an afternoon wandering the lush foliage and beautiful paths before making a pit stop at The Coal House Café.

 Location: New River Path N16 5HQ; 020 8802 4573